influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

      If you're using unique URLs or have security set up for your `/metrics` endpoint, configure those options here and save the updated configuration.

       For more information about customizing Telegraf, see [Configure Telegraf](/{{< latest "telegraf" >}}/administration/configuration/#global-tags).
-5. Click **Save Changes**.
+4. Click **Save Changes**.

 ## Set up Telegraf

-Set up Telegraf to scrape metrics from InfluxDB OSS to send to your InfluxDB Cloud account.
+Set up Telegraf to scrape metrics from InfluxDB Enterprises to send to your InfluxDB Cloud account.

-On each InfluxDB OSS instance you want to monitor, do the following:
+On each InfluxDB Enterprise instance you want to monitor, do the following:

 1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/).
-2. Click **Setup Instructions** under **Scrape InfluxDB Enterprise Metrics**.
+2. Click **Setup Instructions** under **monitoring-enterprise-1.x**.
 3. Complete the Telegraf Setup instructions.

       {{% note %}}